Investing in the School of Architecture

 Every gift is important and makes a difference.
 The Tulane School of Architecture is poised to move to a new level of achievement by building on its strengths and capitalizing on the momentum of its successes.

-Sam Richards served for 26 years as the Shop Director and Building Manager for the Tulane School of Architecture.
-Sam was committed to the care of our beautiful and delicate building and of the Wood Shop, the place in which he taught craft to thousands of Tulane students.
-Sam was one of the most excited and dedicated people working in the design of a potential renovation, dreaming of a healthy beautiful building and of a wonderful and safe shop.
-In that regard, we have decided to name the Wood Shop office in Richardson Memorial Hall in his name.
-Click here to make a donation to the Sam Richards Memorial Fund.
+Sam Richards served for 26 years as the Shop Director, Building Manager and adjunct lecturer for the Tulane School of Architecture.
+Sam was committed to the care of our beautiful building and of the Wood Shop, the place in which he taught the craft of fabrication to thousands of Tulane students.
+You can make a donation to the Sam Richards Memorial Fund, which will be used to support and celebrate fabrication at the School.

-For questions about giving, contact our Development Officer, Chelsea Borries, at email@example.com.
+For questions about giving, contact Chris Walker at firstname.lastname@example.org